1973 New Jersey gubernatorial election: Declined

 Initially, Cahill's chances for re-election looked so strong, and his popularity among Democrats and liberal-minded independents was so strong, that a number of potential Democratic candidates could not be persuaded to run.
-However, with the Gross and McCrane scandals breaking three weeks before the April 26 filing deadline, Byrne decided at the eleventh hour to enter the campaign with the support of the Hudson County.
-His entry instigated the withdrawal of Senator Richard J. Coffee.
-J. Edward Crabiel came under similar pressure to stand aside for Byrne and was initially resistant but soon withdrew.
+However, with the Gross and McCrane scandals breaking three weeks before the April 26 filing deadline, Byrne decided at the eleventh hour to enter the campaign with the support of the Hudson County political machine.
+His entry instigated the withdrawal of state senator Richard J. Coffee, who endorsed Byrne.
+State senator J. Edward Crabiel came under similar pressure to stand aside for Byrne.
+He was initially resistant but soon withdrew and endorsed Byrne as well.

 Campaign

 During the campaign, Byrne hammered hard on the issue of corruption, relying on his reputation as "the man who couldn't be bought" by organized crime.
-Coffee joined his campaign almost immediately upon his withdrawal, bringing many influential supporters, including Richard C. Leone.
+Support from Richard J. Coffee brought many influential supporters, including Richard C. Leone, who became Byrne's campaign manager.

 Byrne's alliance with the Hudson County party organization, typically seen as a political machine and often a hub of corruption, posed an issue for him early in the campaign.
-He publicly favored an open primary without the "county line" endorsement that often proved decisive, but said given that DeRose was running on the Essex County line, he would maintain the "standoff."
+Byrne publicly opposed use of the county line, the system of county party endorsements which often proved decisive in the primary, but he said that given DeRose was running on the Essex County line, he would maintain the "standoff" and remain on the Hudson County line.